 A Project is defined as a new generator or transmission facility or a change in rating of an existing generator or transmission facility through facility additions, facility upgrades, facility retirements or the rerating of existing facilities that would result in increased transfer capability.
-The Flowgate Planning Method is an approach to transmission planning that ensures generator-to-load (gen-to-load) reliability through a process called Generator Deliverability.
+The primary focus of the Flowgate Planning Method is an approach to transmission planning that is to ensure generator-to-load (gen-to-load) reliability through a process called Generator Deliverability.
 Flowgate Generator Deliverability Studies are a well-defined process for examining and determining bottled generation due to transmission constraints.
-Flowgate principles are intended to provide an alternative approach to Rated Path that is practical, technically sound, unambiguous, and is consistent with the NERC Reliability Standards, WECC Criteria, and promotes efficient use of the system.
+Flowgate principles are intended to provide an alternative approach to Rated Path that is practical, technically sound, unambiguous, and is consistent with the NERC Reliability Standards, and WECC Criteria, and promotes efficient use of the system.